 The Gobi March is a self-supported race; competitors must carry all mandatory items for seven days on their backs.
 The average backpack weighs 9 kilograms / 20 pounds.

 RacingThePlanet and the Esquel-Y.L.
 Yang Education Foundation partnered to create the RacingThePlanet-Esquel Scholarship Program, a seven-year program (2013-2019) to support education for girls in the Gobi Desert.
-In 2014 we will sponsor 10 Uyghur girls into their third year of high school and add ten new Uyghur girls to the programme, sponsoring them to join their second year at high school.
+In 2015 we will sponsor 30 Uyghur girls through high school and university having added an additional 10 girls to the programme each year since 2012.

 Competitors are required to pass through up to 30 checkpoints throughout the seven-day event before crossing the finish line.